akiva-capital-holdings/pairwyse-dsl/docs/agreement/Agreement.md

 function archiveRecord(uint256 _recordId) external
 ```

-_archived any of the existing records by recordId._
+_archive any of the existing records by recordId._

 #### Parameters